anthonysSlab/SalineScriptures/brainstorming-ideas/the catastropy of forty winks.md

     - Lying tests are always successful.
     - Cannot lie if out of omens.

-- Tempered mind (brave guy thing): You prefer looking death in the eyes instead of hiding like a coward.
+- Tempered mind: You prefer looking death in the eyes instead of hiding like a coward.
     - (TOU +0, WIL -0)
-    - You don't roll morale and can't be demoralized.
+    - You don't test morale and cannot be demoralized.
-    - Test DR18 Will to withdrawl from combat.
+    - Test DR16 Will or spend an Omen to withdraw from combat.
-    // needs rephrasing

 - Bulwark
     - (STR +1, TOU +2)
-    - Defence is a DR8 toughness test, success reduces damage taken by d4.
+    - Defence is a DR8 Toughness test, success reduces damage by d4.
-    // needs rephrasing

 - Masochist
     - (HP +3, WILL +1)
     - Losing more than half your max hp in a fight gives you a extra action.
-    - Cannot fail a morale test if it involves pain to you.
-    // second one is pretty vague
+    - Morale tests that are caused by pain are always successful.

 - Axe Warden
-    (AGI +1, STR +1)
+    - (AGI +1, STR +1)
-    - Test DR10 Strength to disarm someone with your axe, warpick, polearm or scyth.
-Can use this during a defense test.
+    - Test DR12 Strength to disarm someone with your axe, warpick, polearm or scyth.
+DR16 to use this instead of a defense test.
     - Attacking the environment doesn't damage your weapon.

 - Baned hunter
-    - Exposing the blood of a creature allows you to see their next action for D4 rounds. //Drinking blood instead, feel their intention
+    - (-1 STR, +1 WILL)
-    - Exposing your own blood lures aggressive creatures to your location. // Your blood when spilled travels towards the closest injured creature
+    - Your blood when spilled travels towards the nearest Impure, Unclean, or Heavily Wounded creature.
-    // weird one, puts a lot of work onto the dm, and removes enemies being able to addept to changing conditions
-    //!
-BRAINSTORMIN REQUIRED
+    - Eating the Fresh Heart of an Unclean creature restores your Power, up to 4+Will max.
+    - You cannot regain Power by resting.

-- Shamon
+- Shaman
     - (PRE +0, WIL +2)
     - Can spend an omen to perform a ritual that changes an aspect of the weather.
-    - Test DR13 to foresee the upcoming weather.
+    - Test DR14 Presence to foresee the upcoming weather.

+Unclean:
+    - Heretics
+    - Witches
+    - Liches

+Impure
+    - Skeletons
+    - Goblins
+    - thieves

+MAGIC ITEM IDEAS:

+- Book
+    -